geobyjmh/R_Programming_Playground/README.md

 # function_play
 This program starts to use functions.
 I also explore global variables, if else statements, while loops, seq, and reading numbers as user input.

+# Quarto
+I used some of the code from regression to create a document using Quarto

 # Resources
 Book - “R for Data Science” by Wickham, Cetinkaya-Rundel, and Grolemund. https://amzn.eu/d/1dTMDCI